Ambrogio Spinola: War in Flanders

 The Spanish government now had a reason to keep him away from Spain.
 Until the signing of the Twelve Years' Truce in 1609, he continued to command in the field with general success.
 After it was signed he retained his post, and had among other duties to conduct the negotiations with France when Henry II de Bourbon, Prince de Condé fled to Flanders with his wife, Charlotte-Marguerite de Montmorency, in order to put her beyond the reach of the admiration of the older Henry IV of France.
 By 1611 Spinola's financial ruin was complete, but he was given the aristocratic title, a Grandeza, which he had sought.
 In 1614 he was involved with operations connected with the settlement of the War of the Jülich Succession, which awarded Cleves to George William, Elector of Brandenburg and Jülich to Wolfgang Wilhelm, Count Palatine of Neuburg.
 From 1620 to 1622, in the Thirty Years' War, he led the Palatinate campaign in the Lower Palatinate, which included the capture of many towns and villages, including Drais, and was rewarded with the rank of Captain-General.

-After the renewal of the war in the Low Countries in 1621 he had the most renowned victory of his career, the capture of Breda.
-Success came after a long siege (28 August 1624 – 5 June 1625), in spite of the objections of Philip IV of Spain, who thought the siege was too risky and expensive, and the strenuous efforts of Maurice of Nassau, Prince of Orange to save it.
+After the renewal of the war in the Low Countries in 1621 he had the worst setback of his career in the Siege of Bergen op Zoom (1622), followed by his most renowned victory, the capture of Breda.
+Success came after a long siege (28 August 1624 – 5 June 1625), in spite of the objections of Philip IV of Spain, who thought the siege was too risky and expensive, and the strenuous efforts of Maurice of Nassau, Prince of Orange, to save the town.
 The surrender of Breda is the subject of a famous painting by Velázquez, known as Las Lanzas.

 Capture of Breda

 Diego Velázquez - The Surrender of Breda (1634–1635), Spinola is pictured on the right.

 Spinola captured the city after a prolonged siege.
-After its surrender, he gave safe passage to its leaders and soldiers, who were allowed to leave the city with their banners and arms, an extraordinary and magnanimous gesture that made Spinola famous throughout Europe.
+After its surrender, he gave safe passage to the officers and soldiers of the Dutch garrison, who were allowed to leave the city with their banners and arms, a magnanimous gesture that made Spinola famous throughout Europe.
 Spinola famously argued, El valor del vencido es la gloria del vencedor ("The valour of the defeated is the glory of the victor").
 The gesture, which was understood as true Christian benevolence, is depicted in Velázquez's work.